 There is widespread concern that economic growth has not been fairly shared, and that the economic crisis has only widened the gap between rich and poor.

 The OECD examines the trends and patterns in inequality and poverty for OECD and emerging countries.
-Its work analyses the multiple causes linked to growing inequalities, such as globalisation, technological change and changes in redistribution and policy fashion.
+Its work analyses the multiple causes linked to growing inequalities, such as globalisation, technological change and changes in redistribution policies.
 It also assesses the effectiveness of social and labour market policies in tackling poverty and high inequalities.

 This report sheds light on the multiple pressures on the middle class.
 It analyses the trends of middle-income households through dimensions such as labour occupation, consumption, wealth and debt, as well as perceptions and social attitudes.
 It also discusses policy initiatives to address the concerns raised by the middle class, by protecting middle-class living standards and financial security in the face of economic challenges.